Getting Started with SNAP Grocery Support

 Get started with SNAP

 The Supplemental Nutrition Assistance Program (SNAP, FNS, or food stamps) is a government-funded program for purchasing food when income is low.
-Funds are added what is called an EBT card or "Benefits Security Card".
-The card acts the same as a debit card, but the money can only be spent on food products.
+Funds are added to a "benefits security card" or "EBT card" that works the same as a debit card, but the money can only be spent on food products.
 You bring the card with you to participating stores and farmers markets, and swipe at the register during each purchase.
-Click here for a map of participating stores, searchable by zip code.

 Do I qualify for SNAP Benefits?